IEEE 1394: FireWire 400 (IEEE 1394-1995)

-Cable length is limited to 4.5 m, although up to 16 cables can be daisy chained using active repeaters; external hubs or internal hubs are often present in FireWire equipment.
+Cable length is limited to 4.5 m, although up to 16 cables can be daisy chained using active repeaters, e.g. external hubs or the internal hubs that are often present in FireWire equipment.
 The S400 standard limits any configuration's maximum cable length to 72 m.
 The 6-conductor connector is commonly found on desktop computers and can supply the connected device with power.

 The 6-conductor powered connector, now referred to as an alpha connector, adds power output to support external devices.
 Typically a device can pull about 7 to 8 watts from the port; however, the voltage varies significantly from different devices.
 Voltage is specified as unregulated and should nominally be about 25 volts (range 24 to 30).
 Apple's implementation on laptops is typically related to battery power and can be as low as 9 V.

 Improvements (IEEE 1394a-2000)

 An amendment, IEEE 1394a, was released in 2000, which clarified and improved the original specification.
 It added support for asynchronous streaming, quicker bus reconfiguration, packet concatenation, and a power-saving suspend mode.

 IEEE 1394a offers a couple of advantages over the original IEEE 1394–1995.
 1394a is capable of arbitration accelerations, allowing the bus to accelerate arbitration cycles to improve efficiency.
 It also allows for arbitrated short bus reset, in which a node can be added or dropped without causing a big drop in isochronous transmission.

 1394a also standardized the 4-conductor alpha connector developed by Sony and trademarked as i.LINK, already widely in use on consumer devices such as camcorders, most PC laptops, a number of PC desktops, and other small FireWire devices.
 The 4-conductor connector is fully data-compatible with 6-conductor alpha interfaces but lacks power connectors.